 If you suspect someone is offering illegal instruction you should take the following steps:

-- provide proof of evidence that relates to the incident for example a copy of a business card or a copy of the advert
+- give proof of evidence about the incident for example a copy of a business card or a copy of the advert

 - write to the address detailed below

 You should give as much information as possible to allow investigations to begin, for example:

 - why you suspect that an individual is giving unregistered instruction